jaiaani/what-canvas/README.md

 # what-canvas
-a little experience with manipulating html canvas with javascript
+my little experience manipulating the html canvas with javascript

 The given credits is to this amazing youtube channel: https://www.youtube.com/watch?v=MJNy2mdCt20